 This chapter is a guide for using the console Switch Setup screen to quickly assign an IP (Internet Protocol) address and subnet mask to the switch, set a Manager password, and, optionally, configure other basic features.

-For more information on using the switch console and the other switch management interfaces: the web browser interface, please see the Management and Configuration Guide, which is on the Documentation CD-ROM that came with your switch.
+For more information on using the switch console and the other switch management interfaces: the web browser interface, please see the Management and Configuration Guide, which is available on the ProCurve Web site www.procurve.com.

 Recommended Minimal Configuration